 This post will discuss the final scene of season 2 of Master of None because I am still very confused about it and have a thought I would like to share.
 Spoilers ahead.

 When Dev (Aziz Ansari) wasn't eating or drinking in Italy and New York, he was falling slowly and deeply in love with his former Italian co-worker and friend, the charming and well-dressed Francesca (Alessandra Mastronardi).
 Between her ability to make him laugh, and her inability to correctly speak English (his joke, not ours), Dev was a goner.
 He was in love!
 In lust!
 Or something like it.
 She was, as TV writer Ariana Romero put it, his "manic pixie pasta girl."
 The last two episodes of season set you up to think that there's a chance that the two end up together.
 But there's a human-sized Italian elephant in the room named Pino, otherwise known as Francesca's boyfriend-turned-fiance.
 The two have been together for a decade — he's the only person she has ever been with.
 Francesca is therefore faced with a choice: Dev, or Pino.
-After spending weeks hanging out with Dev while visiting New York, she realizes that she just can't leave her entire Italy-based life behind (which...makes sense).
+After spending weeks hanging out with Dev while visiting New York, she realises that she just can't leave her entire Italy-based life behind (which...makes sense).

 Then, the final episode, after the two have a falling out over Francesca's inability to drop everything to stay in New York with Dev, They have a nasty argument, and we see Francesca packing up her bags to return home to Italy with Pino.
 He calls for her to head out to the airport, and then the camera cuts from black to reveal Francesca laying in bed next to Dev, both fully dressed.